-It all started when Young saw his friend throwing out cheap plastic tablecloths after their child’s birthday party.
+Young’s front gate murals started when he saw his friend throwing out cheap plastic tablecloths after their child’s birthday party.
 “I am all about recycling, rethinking, renewing, and reusing in my art, and just don’t believe in the disposable economy,” Young told us.

 He took the tablecloths home and started experimenting, eventually settling on cutting them into 2-inch strips and pushing them through the back of his front gate with a popsicle stick.
-With this technique, he began creating pointillism-inspired art pieces, sometimes of neighborhood dogs, other times of historical figures.
+With this technique, he began creating pointillism-inspired art pieces for his neighbors to enjoy.

 But it didn’t really take off until Young started creating a calendar for his mother featuring his front gate masterpieces.
 She had asked him for a calendar when he was in college, and he decided to follow up.